Who Is (Zwarte) Piet? A Continuing Evolution

 Public opinion continues to change, as shown in a 2022 poll by I&O Research.
 In just six years the balance has shifted from 65% supporting continued blackface to only 33% in 2022.
 Such support is down from 38% just a year ago in 2021.
 This support is lowest, 19%, in the 18-34 age group.
 One young adult said, "I used to think nothing strange about Zwarte Piet, but in retrospect it is quite strange."
 Support is divided along political lines and unsurprisingly strongest among those who support the far-right and anti-Islam parties at 79%.
 Dutch people whose heritage is from the former colonies in the Caribbean and South America are also strongly opposed.

-So, yes, the pendulum is swinging to more fully embrace Chimney Petes or those with no face paint at all.
+So, yes, the pendulum is swinging to more fully embrace Chimney Petes or those with no face paint at all, but not without some continuing push back.

 SOURCES